-- 14 Educational accountability and public reporting.
-Makes a conforming change. - 15 State growth target; other state measures. (e) Requires the commissioner to identify and report measures that demonstrate the success of learning year providers in improving the graduation outcomes of at-risk and off-track students.
+- Educational accountability and public reporting.
+Makes a conforming change. - State growth target; other state measures. (e) Requires the commissioner to identify and report measures that demonstrate the success of learning year providers in improving the graduation outcomes of at-risk and off-track students.
+Allows the commissioner to report summary data on other education providers serving students eligible to participate in a learning year program.

-Makes this section applicable to data collected in the 2014-2015 school year and later and reported annually beginning July 1, 2015.
+Makes this section applicable to summary data collected in the 2014-2015 school year and later and reported annually beginning July 1, 2015.

-16 School performance reports.
-Makes the percentage of students whose progress and performance levels are meeting college and career readiness benchmarks and longitudinal data on district and school progress in reducing disparities in students' academic achievement and realizing racial and economic integration additional components of Minnesota's school performance reports.
+School performance reports.
+Makes the percentage of students whose progress and performance levels are meeting career and college readiness benchmarks and longitudinal data on district and school progress in reducing disparities in students' academic achievement and in realizing racial and economic integration additional components of Minnesota's school performance reports.
 Refers to reports, not report cards.